David-mo/fb-ads-mcp-server/MODULAR_AUDIT_PROMPT.md

 ```
 Analyze the conversion funnel for act_994348650619937 (last 30 days):

-1. Get comprehensive ad report with all action fields
+1. Get summary report with all action fields
 2. Map the funnel:
    - Impressions → Clicks (CTR)
    - Clicks → Landing Page Views